TRANS-HUMUS

 The events included in E-Zine are the sole responsibility of the organizers themselves.
 E-zine assumes no responsibility for the accuracy of the information relating to the events, for compliance with copyright or any other regulations, or for obtaining the necessary authorizations for the events to take place.
 Furthermore, E-zine and, consequently, Menexa Srl are not liable for any moral or material damage that may be caused to visitors during their participation in such events.

-Luca Vernacchio develops his photographic research within an eco-activist practice with a strong performative dimension, in which the landscape of the South of Italy is captured as an acted extension of the body.
-His action embedded in the photographic image investigates the reality of inland areas: rural, peripheral, and marginalised places marked by depopulation, abandonment, and environmental and infrastructural transformations that are gradually weakening their identity.
+Born in 1996, Luca Vernacchio develops his photographic research within the framework of eco-activism with a strong performative dimension, in which the landscape of the Apennine ridge is captured as an animated extension of the body.
+Therefore, the action inherent in the visual construction of the camera lens explores the reality of inland areas: rural, peripheral, and marginalized places, marked by depopulation, abandonment, and environmental and infrastructural transformations that are progressively eroding their identity.

-Thus, the exhibition title directly evokes the idea of a physical crossing - derived from the Latin etymology of trans, “to go beyond”, and humus, “soil” - inviting us to inhabit the ideological rupture of still (apparently) untouched territories, to question their contradictions and the resulting void.
-What emerges is an anthropological and “anatomical” documentation, in which the artist uses self-portraiture as a performative device aimed at an existential and contemporary mapping of the province, understood as a clue to a broader “geography of disenchantment”.
+In this sense, the exhibition’s title evokes precisely the idea of a physical crossing — according to the Latin etymology of trans, to cross over”, and humus, “soil” — inviting us to inhabit the ideological divide of territories still (apparently) unspoiled, to interrogate their contradictions and the resulting void.
+The result is an anthropological and “anatomical” documentation, in which the artist employs the self-portrait as a performative device aimed at an existential and contemporary mapping of the province, taken as an indication of a broader “geography of disenchantment.”

-Within this analysis, the curatorial project TRANS-HUMUS presents nine selected photographs from the series Embrional Fields and Selva.
-In the first, the artist portrays himself in action among piles of waste, abandoned quarries, and bucolic wheat fields threatened by water scarcity or the monumental presence of wind turbines; while in the second, his performative intervention focuses on the use of recycled masks -created with Vito Chianca- staging a suspension of identity within the symbolic space of the untamed.
+Within this examination, the curatorial project TRANS-HUMUS presents nine photographs selected from the series Embrional Fields and Selva.
+In the first series, the artist portrays himself in action amidst piles of waste, abandoned quarries, and bucolic wheat fields, threatened by the water crisis or the looming presence of wind turbines.
+In the second series, however, the performative intervention focuses on the use of recycled masks — created in collaboration with Vito Chianca – staging a suspension of identity within the symbolic space of the untamed.

-These are accompanied by three new monochrome works, anticipating a series still in formal development.
-Here, the gaze is directed toward a process of visual stratification in which Luca Vernacchio intervenes on his own silhouette, allowing an almost archetypal dimension to emerge, suspended between fading and residual presence against the backdrop of uninhabited spaces.
+In addition to these there are three new black-and-white works, which preview a monochromatic series still in development.
+Here, the focus shifts to a process of visual stratification in which Luca Vernacchio manipulates his own silhouette, allowing an almost archetypal dimension to emerge, suspended between fading and residual presence against a backdrop of farmhouses and uninhabited spaces.

-Finally, the screening of a concept video dedicated to the artist’s research, conceived with the curator’s consultancy and realised in collaboration with Felice Ciccone and composer Lillo Morreale.
+Finally, rounding out the exhibition is the screening of the previously unseen, eponymous concept video dedicated to the artist’s research, specifically the Campi Embrionali series: a project conceived with the curator’s and realized thanks to the invaluable collaboration to Felice Ciccone and composer Lillo Morreale.

 Broadcast this event